dipaco/personal-web/_pages/about.md

 nav_order: 0
 ---

 I am a Post-Doctoral Researcher at the University of Pennsylvania, working under the supervision of [Kostas Daniilidis](https://www.cis.upenn.edu/~kostas/).
-My research interests include machine learning and geometric approaches to computer vision, focusing on 3D vision, shape analysis, symmetry detection, and single-image to 3D Reconstruction.
+My research interests revolve around machine learning and geometric approaches to computer vision with applications in robotics.
+My research focuses on 3D vision, symmetry detection, 3D Reconstruction, graph neural networks, and reinforcement learning.

 I received my B.S., M.S., and Ph.D. degrees in Computer Engineering from the [National University of Colombia](https://medellin.unal.edu.co), in 2010, 2012, and 2020 respectively.
-I was a visiting researcher at the University of Wisconsin-Madison, as well as the University of Pennsylvania.
+I was a visiting researcher at the University of Wisconsin-Madison and later at the University of Pennsylvania.